-It is not advisable to interleave instructions belonging to different regions unless it is unavoidable.
+It is not advisable to interleave instructions belonging to different regions.
+Also, certain instructions can only be producers or consumers in a particular region but not both (see footnote 3 for table 4-1).
 For example, the code below interleaves producers and consumers from regions 1 and 2.
-This will result in and additional latency of 1 cycle as seen by FMUL.
+This will result in an additional latency of 1 cycle as seen by FMUL.